abhishekk-16/aws-etl-pipeline/Glue/crawler.md

-## csv-data-reader-crawler
+## csv-data-reader crawler

-This crawler is created to crawl `sales-data-etl-project-bucket/input/` folder and discover the schema of newly added csv file and create/update table in glue data catalog.
+This crawler is created to crawl `sales-data-etl-project/input/` folder and discover the schema of newly added csv file and create/update table in glue data catalog.

-## parquet-data-reader-crawler
+## parquet-data-reader crawler

-This crawler is created to crawl `sales-data-etl-project-bucket/output/` folder and discover the schema of newly added parquet file and create/update table in glue data catalog.
+This crawler is created to crawl `sales-data-etl-project/output/` folder and discover the schema of newly added parquet file and create/update table in glue data catalog.

 ## IAM Role

-We are using a common IAM Role `role_for_crawler` for both the crawlers.
+We are using a common IAM Role `role-for-crawler` for both the crawlers.

 ```json
 {